sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax.rst

 Plugin autoload and conflicting function names **v2.55**
 --------------------------------------------------------

-Starting from v2.55 there is DLLName_function() support.
+Starting from v2.55 there is DLLName_function() naming convention support.
 The problem is that two plugins can have different functions which are named the same.
 To call the needed one, DLLName_function() support is added.
 It auto-generates the additional names both for auto-loaded plugins and for plugins loaded with